Chronic Future (album)

+Background

+The original debut album was released on September 9, 1996.
+As of March 6, 1997, the four band members had an average age of only 14.5.
+It was released on Retrograde, an indie label local to Phoenix, Arizona.
+The album became an instant success in the Southwest region, selling 2,000 records in Arizona alone within a 6-week period.
+It also received airplay on 157 college radio stations and on KEDJ-FM in Phoenix.

-The album was re-released on August 12, 1997, as simply Chronic with an alternate track listing, also featuring one extra track titled "Buster Brown".
+The album was re-released by Beyond Music on August 12, 1997, as simply Chronic with an alternate track listing, also featuring one extra track titled "Buster Brown".
 The re-released version was released by Tommy Boy Records.
-Currently, both versions of the album are out of print, and can only be found on sites such as Amazon and eBay.

-A party video with strange lighting was made for the track "Insomniac", featuring a club with the band playing, as well as a first-person exploration of the club.
+A video was recorded for the track "Insomniac", featuring the band playing at the Icehouse, a warehouse in downtown Phoenix which was lit up with "enough electricity to light up Vegas".
 To date, it is one of only two Chronic Future music videos, the other being the video for "Time and Time Again" from the album Lines in My Face.

 Track listing

 All lyrics written by Mike Busse.